Building a Rental Property Business from Scratch: A How-To Guide

 As mentioned, location is probably one factor that matters most when investing in property.

-In the UK, property prices can vary depending upon the region.
+In the UK, property prices can vary depending on the region.

 For example, property prices in Liverpool can differ massively from those in London.
 Qualities like high rental yields and strong capital growth are also more common in some areas than others.